 The drop-in for this pair is pure Cloud foam which is plush and comfortable.
 You can also exchange it for the BOOM drop-in from the Li-Ning Wade 808 2 Ultra.
 It’s awesome when you can customize the cushion to your preferences.
-It’s one of the best pairs of Li-Ning Basketball Shoes ever.
+It’s one of the best pairs of Li-Ning Basketball Shoes ever, a great Kobe 8 substitute, and one of the best value basketball shoes currently on the market.
 See the full review.
 Price:

 Jordan Luka 1